remeh/galactictaxi/README.md

 ============
 This is the sources of my entry for the 23th edition of the Ludum Dare Challenge.
 It has been developped in approximately 15 real hours.

-![Link to a video of the gameplay][http://remeh.fr/files/galactictaxi.ogv]
+Link to a video of the gameplay : http://remeh.fr/files/galactictaxi.ogv

 ![In-game screenshot](http://remeh.fr/files/galactictaxi/third.png "In-game screenshot")j
 ![Menu screenshot](http://remeh.fr/files/galactictaxi/fourth.png "Menu screenshot")j